 Subway: Athens has an extensive metro network (3 lines) that can take you to almost anywhere you need to go.
 You’ll need it to get to the port of Piraeus and back and also up to places like the National Archeological Museum if you end up fitting that in.
 To ride the metro, it costs 1.40 EUR each way for adults.
 They do offer a 3 day pass for 22 EUR but personally I don’t think it’s worth it unless you’re able to take advantage of airport transfers coming in and out of the city which it includes.

-When is the best time? – Similar to the Greek Islands, the best months are May – June and September – October during shoulder season.
+When is the best time? – Similar to the Greek Islands, the best months to come to Athens are May – June and September – October during shoulder season.
 Unlike the islands though, the city doesn’t exactly shut down in the cold months so you can explore Athens throughout the year.
 Winter would certainly be a different look and be much more calm and quiet.

 Where should I stay? – We did almost all of our hotel reservations through Booking.com and it’s because they have such a good inventory of properties that range from hotels, hostels, guesthouses, and resorts.
 I love that cancellation is easy for most properties and the booking management is seamless.
 Plus, if you get up to Genius Level 2, you can save up to 15% off on top.
 As an alternative, there’s also Agoda, VRBO, and Airbnb.